Cotehele

 Toilets available by reception, at the quay and within the garden near the bookshop.
 Baby changing is available in all toilets

 Disabled car park closer to the garden.
 Two accessible toilets, in farmyard and on quay.
 Shuttlebus operates between house, quay and mill, please check if operating on day of visit.
 No Changing Places facilities.
-Dogs on leads allowed on the estate paths, but not in the formal garden.
-Assistance dogs are welcome in the formal garden and orchards.
+Dogs on leads allowed on the estate paths, and on short-leads in some areas of the formal garden.
+Assistance dogs are welcome in all areas.

 Garden partly accessible.
 Map of accessible route available from visitor reception